By Mark Wills - Course Instructor of Loan Signing System, Forbes Real Estate Council Member, and Best Selling Author

-While the NNA certification focuses on the legalities of doing loan signings, the Loan Signing System prioritizes teaching you, step-by-step, how to actually become a loan signing agent.
-Our only mission is to educate you in the art of how to execute a loan signing flawlessly.
+While the NNA certification focuses on the legalities of doing loan signings, Loan Signing System prioritizes teaching you, step-by-step, how to actually become a loan signing agent.
+Our only mission is to educate you in the art of how to execute a loan signing flawlessly AND how to grow your business by getting more loan signing jobs.

 From making the appointment, to walking a borrower through an entire set of loan documents in the most efficient manner possible, to answering frequently-asked questions, to getting repeat loan signings, to how to package loan documents, you will learn everything you need to know in order to become an expert loan signing agent.

-Think about it like this: the National Notary Association will teach you the rules of the road, what you can and cannot do, and the Loan Signing System will teach you how to drive the car.
+Think about it like this: the National Notary Association will teach you the rules of the road, what you can and cannot do, and Loan Signing System will teach you how to drive the car.

-And that is why we created the Loan Signing System - a certification which tells mortgage professionals that you are an expert loan signing agent who can do a loan signing perfectly.
+That is why we created the Loan Signing System Loan Signing Agent Certification - a certification which tells mortgage professionals that you are an expert loan signing agent who can do a loan signing perfectly.

 Remember the five primary goals I mentioned previously that the NNA aims to achieve?

 Did you notice that “Becoming a Successful Loan Signing Agent” wasn’t one of them?

 I'll wrap up with this: I tell my students all the time that loan signing agents have the potential to make as much per hour-long appointment as an attorney, a chiropractor, or a physical therapist.
 These are highly paid professionals that take their specialized skills and knowledge seriously.

 As such, they continuously educate themselves so they can provide the best service possible to their clients and maximize their income potential.
 Shouldn’t you do the same?

 Having both certifications at the minimum will make you a more educated signing agent.
 Click the link below to get the certification that will teach you how to become an expert loan signing agent!

-I’m Mark I teach the Loan Signing System, and I look forward to helping you become a top loan signing agent.
+I’m Mark I teach Loan Signing System, and I look forward to helping you become a top loan signing agent.